 For example, what can you learn to avoid or repeat from past experiences?
-Can you identify in hindsight, what was at stake?
+Can you identify, in hindsight, something that was at stake and overlooked because you were trying to act fast?

 When we have more information we can better weigh alternatives.
 All of this, however, is at odds with speed.
-We cannot both act fast and ponder carefully.
+We cannot both act fast and ponder carefully!